 At this point, in your game engine, the following is happening:

-The window.onload function initialize the game engine and calls the loop.start() function passing in MyGame as the parameter.
+The window.onload function initializes the game engine and calls the loop.start() function, passing in MyGame as a parameter.

-The loop.start() function, through the resource_map, wait for the completion of all asynchronous loading operations before it calls to initialize MyGame and starts the actual game loop cycle.
+The loop.start() function, through the resource_map, waits for the completion of all asynchronous loading operations before it calls to initialize MyGame and starts the actual game loop cycle.

 In the previous discussion, it is interesting to recognize that any object with the appropriately defined public methods can replace the MyGame object.
 Effectively, at any point, it is possible to call the loop.start() function to initiate the loading of a new scene.
-This section pursues this observation by introducing the Scene object for interfacing the game engine with its clients.
+This section expands on this idea by introducing the Scene object for interfacing the game engine with its clients.

 The Scene Objects Project